twentyOne2x/attnmarkets-docs/docs/users/for-apps-daos-and-builders.md

 ## 1. Revenue account

-You point your protocol fees to a **revenue account** controlled by:
+You point your protocol revenues to a **revenue account** controlled by:

 - your DAO or multisig,
 - and attn (dual control on configuration),